ahmedd1166/NETWORKWALKS-Ahmed-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ---

-## Step 5.
-Configure the Kali Linux Network
+## Step 5 Configure the Kali Linux Network:

 The Kali Linux network configuration was checked and configured with a consistent IPv4 address.